ansible-collections/overview/collection_requirements.rst

 For collections created for working with a particular entity, they should contain the entity name, for example ``community.mysql``.

+For corporate maintained collections, the repository can be named ``COMPANY_NAME.PRODUCT_NAME``, for example ``ibm.db2``.

-We should avoid:
+We should avoid FQCN / repository names:

-* too long FQCN names: try to make it compact but clear
+* which are unnecessary long: try to make it compact but clear
-* nested namespaces if this is not really necessary, especially namespaces with repetitive parts
+* contain repetitive parts

 Branch name and configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~